fieldtrip/website/tutorial/mvpa_light.md

 - `cfg.mvpa.stratify`: if 1, the class proportions are approximately preserved in each test fold (default 1)
 - `cfg.mvpa.fold`: if cv='predefined', fold is a vector of length #samples that specifies the fold each sample belongs to

-The total number of training and testing iterations is equal to `cfg.k * cfg.repeat`.
-The result returned by `ft_timelockstatistics` is an average across the test folds.
+For k-fold cross-validation, the total number of training and testing iterations is equal to `cfg.k * cfg.repeat`.
+The result returned by `ft_timelockstatistics` is always the average across all test folds and repetitions.

 ### Exercise 1